S&P 500 Dividend Aristocrats List 2026 — All 69 Stocks

 You can invest in individual Dividend Aristocrats through any brokerage account.
 For broader exposure, the ProShares S&P 500 Dividend Aristocrats ETF (NOBL) tracks the full index.
 You can also build a custom portfolio by selecting Aristocrats from sectors and yield ranges that match your goals.

 MerryDiv connects to your brokerage accounts and automatically tracks every dividend payment.
 You can see income by stock, monitor dividend growth over time, and track your portfolio's overall yield — all without manual entry.
+You can also use our free dividend calculator and growth calculator to project future income.

 Disclaimer: This page is for informational and educational purposes only.
 The information presented does not constitute a recommendation to buy, sell, or hold any security.
 Dividend payments are not guaranteed and can be reduced or eliminated at any time.
 Past dividend performance does not guarantee future results.
 The Dividend Aristocrats list changes annually — always verify the current list through official sources like S&P Dow Jones Indices.
 Consult a qualified financial advisor before making investment decisions.